AnthonySlawski/PHYS-310/README.md

 ## [Lab Notebook 11: Regularization and Logistic Regression in Linear Models](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%2011.ipynb)
 **Objectives:**
-Extend linear regression analysis by introducing regularization techniques to combat overfitting and logistic regression for binary classification problems.
+Extend linear regression analysis by introducing regularization techniques to reduce overfitting and logistic regression for binary classification problems.

 **Methods Used:**

 - Data Generation and Transformation: Generated a dataset with multiple features, including correlated features through polynomial transformations.
-- Modeling with Regularization: Explored Ridge regression, adjusting the regularization strength (alpha) and assessing model performance using cross-validation.
+- Modeling with Regularization: Looked at Ridge regression, adjusting the regularization strength (alpha) and assessing model performance using cross-validation.
 - Logistic Regression Application: Implemented logistic regression for binary classification, focusing on model evaluation and the importance of feature scaling.

 **Key Findings:**

 - Ridge regression's effectiveness varied with the choice of alpha, emphasizing the need for careful parameter tuning.
-- Logistic regression demonstrated the model's capacity for binary classification tasks, highlighting the critical role of preprocessing steps like feature scaling.
+- Logistic regression demonstrated the model's capacity for binary classification tasks, highlighting the critical role of processing steps like feature scaling.

 **Conclusion:**
-The exploration of regularization and logistic regression provided deeper insights into enhancing linear regression models' performance and adaptability, underlining the significance of regularization in preventing overfitting and logistic regression in handling classification problems.
+The exploration of regularization and logistic regression provided deeper insights into enhancing linear regression models' performance and adaptability, displaying the significance of regularization in preventing overfitting and logistic regression in handling classification problems.

 ## [Lab Notebook 12-13: Bagging, Boosting, and Photometric Redshifts](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%2012-13.ipynb)
 **Objectives:**
-This notebook focuses on utilizing ensemble methods, specifically bagging and boosting techniques like Random Forests, AdaBoost, and Gradient Boosting, to estimate photometric redshifts of galaxies based on observations in six different photometric bands.
+This notebook focuses on using ensemble methods, specifically bagging and boosting techniques like Random Forests, AdaBoost, and Gradient Boosting, to estimate photometric redshifts of galaxies based on observations in six different photometric bands.

 **Methods Used:**